hyperledger-labs/minifabric/docs/RunningOnArm.md

 ### Chaincode Containers

-Before installing the chaincode (your own or the simpleCC) with <code>minifab install</code> it is necessary to set the core chaincode builder in the spec.yaml as described here https://github.com/hyperledger-labs/minifabric/blob/main/docs/README.md#working-with-customised-chaincode-builders.
+Before installing the chaincode (your own or the simpleCC) with <code>minifab install</code> it is necessary to set the core chaincode builder in the spec.yaml as described here [working with customised chaincode builders](https://github.com/hyperledger-labs/minifabric/blob/main/docs/README.md#working-with-customised-chaincode-builders).

 ```
 fabric: